 IMDG - International Maritime Dangerous Goods Shipping

-Our IMDG training course has been designed with specific exercises related to the transportation of dangerous goods by water from a shipper's perspective.
+Our IMDG online course (Chapter 1.3 and 49 CFR 172 Training) has been designed with specific exercises related to the transportation of dangerous goods by water from a shipper's perspective.
 This course covers the fundamentals of shipping dangerous goods by vessel according to the IMDG regulations.
 Our 10-step approach encompasses all of the activities which must be addressed when preparing dangerous goods for shipment by water.
-This course is based on the 2018 Edition of the IMDG Code (Amendment 39-18).
+This course is based on the 2020 Edition of the IMDG Code (Amendment 40-20).

 The course is designed to help employers meet the requirements for training as specified in Section 1.3 of the IMDG Regulations and 49 CFR 172 Subpart H, including testing of participants.
 The focus of this course is on the preparation and shipment of non-bulk packages, intermediate bulk containers and large packagings.

 The course does not address the packing of cargo transport units, as well as the stowage (placement), and segregation of dangerous goods on board a vessel.
 In addition, this course does not cover the more detailed requirements for the shipment of radioactive materials under IMDG.

 For help call Toll-Free 866-523-9108

 This IMDG training applies to any individual who:

 According to IMDG Code 1.3.1 and DOT 49 CFR 172, both shipping clerks and port personnel are required to complete International Maritime Dangerous Goods Shipping Training.
 Eduwhere’s IMDG online training is designed for all personnel who participate in the workflow of shipping dangerous goods and thus must be compliant with US DOT, IMO, and IMDG regulations.